oktadev/okta-blog/_source/_posts/2022-09-08-react-fastify-postgres.md

 {% img blog/react-fastify-postgres/login-screen.jpg alt:"Screenshot of login window" width:"600" %}{: .center-image }

 If we're not authenticated, our app will land us at the login page.
 Here, we click login to go through the Okta login process.
 Once authenticated, we're redirected to `/facilities`.
-If we land on the root URL and are already authenticated, our app will automatically navigate us to `/facilities`.
+If we're already authenticated when we land on the root URL, our app will automatically navigate us to `/facilities`.
 Once our table loads, we'll see the following:

 {% img blog/react-fastify-postgres/nasa-facilities-table.jpg alt:"Screenshot of table with nasa facilities data" width:"600" %}{: .center-image }

-To render the facilities table, our app has made a call to our API which includes the Access token to fetch the data from the backend `/facilities` API endpoint.
+To render the facilities table, our app has made a call to our API which includes the access token to fetch the data from the backend `/facilities` API endpoint.

 In `packages/frontend/facilities.tsx`:
 ```tsx